jhe2/gmu/README.txt

 rename it to gmu.dge.

 ==> Ben NanoNote release
-In the future the Ben NanoNote should come with Gmu preinstalled.
+The Ben NanoNote come with Gmu preinstalled.
+If you use an older Firmware image or want to upgrade Gmu, you can use opkg to do that.
-Until then, you cann install Gmu with opkg:
+To install Gmu with opkg run:

-opkg install gmu_0.7.0-1_xburst.ipk
+opkg install gmu_0.7.2-1_xburst.ipk

 Once Gmu has been installed on the NanoNote, you can run it by executing 'gmu'.